VAllens/nvm-windows/README.md

 - Install go from http://golang.org
 - Download source / Git Clone the repo
 - Change GOARCH to amd64 in build.bat if you feel like building a 64-bit executable
-- Fire up a Windows command prompt and change directory to project dir
+- Fire up a Windows command prompt and change directory to `src` folder
-- Execute `go get github.com/blang/semver`
+- Execute `go install github.com/blang/semver`
-- Execute `go get github.com/olekukonko/tablewriter`
+- Execute `go install github.com/olekukonko/tablewriter`
 - Execute `build.bat`
 - Check the `dist`directory for generated setup program.